shashwat-verma18/Simple_Calculator/README.md

 # Simple Calculator

-I created a simple and easy to use calculator app for both Andriod as well as IOS users.
+I created a simple and easy to use calculator app for both Android as well as IOS users.
 I made this project in Android Studio and coded it with Dart.
 My main purpose of this project was to practice getting used to the Google's new toolkit Flutter.

 # Features
 * Responsive UI.